agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `persist()`

-Preserves Collection Value in the appropriate local storage for the current environment.
+Preserves Collection Value in the appropriate local Storage for the current environment.
 No matter if Mobile or Web environment as long as the [Storage](../storage/Introduction.md) Interface is configured correctly.
 ```ts
 MY_COLLECTION.perist("myPersistKey");